PonteIneptique/specifications/Optional-Extensions.md

 ```

 ### DELETE on the Collections Endpoint

-The `DELETE` method of the Collection endpoint allows for removal of a collection or resource.
-Only one item (collection or resource) may be removed in a single `DELETE` request.
+The DELETE method of the Collections endpoint allows for removal of a collection or resource.
+Only one item (collection or resource) may be removed in a single DELETE request.

 <!-- TODO: Should we allow deletion of non-empty collections, i.e. deletion of collection and children simultaneously? -->

 #### DELETE Query Parameters

-The only query parameter that *must* be accepted for a `DELETE` request is the unique `id` of the item to be removed.
+The only query parameter that *must* be accepted for a DELETE request is the unique `id` of the item to be removed.

-The other parameter that *may* be accepted is `token` which carries the client's authentication token.
+The other parameter that *may* be accepted is `token`, which carries the client's authentication token.

 #### DELETE Request Body

-Delete requests do not include a body, so the request body should be empty.
+DELETE requests do not include a body, so the request body should be empty.

 #### DELETE Responses

 ##### Status codes

-With a `DELETE` request the server should provide different responses based on whether or not the operation has already concluded when the response is sent.
+With a DELETE request the server should provide different responses based on whether or not the operation has already concluded when the response is sent.
 If the deletion is done synchronously, and is finished at response time, the returned status code should be `200(OK)`.
 If the request simply began an asynchronous deletion process, then the response should return `202(Accept)`.

-If a response returns a status of `404(Not Found)` then the response body should contain a JSON object indicating that the requested `@id` value does not exist and so the requested item cannot be modified.
+If no item exists with the `id` specified in the request URL, the response status should be `404(Not Found)`.
+If there is some other problem with the request data, the response status should be `400(Bad Request)` or a custom status code in the 4XX series signaling a more specific error.

 ##### Successful response headers